yeyilin10/MSBD5017-NFT-Risk-Assessment/README.md

 - **Market Activity Tracking**: Monitors sales, listings, and trader activities to gauge the overall health of the NFT market.

-## Usage
+## Files

-`NFT_risk_scores_methdology.py` preforms exploratory analysis on NFT data and develops methodolody we used to derive NFT risk score.
+`NFT_risk_scores_methdology.py` performs exploratory analysis on NFT data and develops methodolody we used to derive NFT risk score.
+`Risk Assessment` stores NFT data we used to perform data analysis and threshold setting.

 ## Data Sources
 This project utilizes both on-chain and off-chain data sources, including: